Vlasenko2006/NeuroNMusE/README.md

 ### Overview

-This is a compact neural network designed to generate the next 10 seconds of an audio track based on its first 10 seconds.
+This is a compact and efficient neural network designed to generate the next 10 seconds of an audio track based on its first 10 seconds for limited computational resources.
 The network consists of three main components:

 1. **Encoder**: Encodes the input waveformat files (numpy analog of an audio file, see **Data Preprocessing**) into a compact representation using convolutional and max-pooling layers.
-2. **Transformer**: Processes the encoded representation using attention layers to model temporal dependencies.
+2. **Transformer**: Processes the encoded representation using multi-head attention layers to capture temporal patterns in the audio signal and model temporal dependencies.
 3. **Decoder**: Decodes the processed representation back into waveformat files.
 Thes outputs are converted back into .mp3 files.

 The model has two outputs: